Sitaramaraju88/sbi-engagement-agent/README.md

 Rules can prioritize recommendations.
 But they cannot:
 1. Write personalized human-sounding messages that drive engagement
-2. Reason holistically across conflicting signals (e.g. young age + zero income = low risk, not high)
+2. Reason holistically across conflicting signals (e.g. high salary + high EMI burden = low risk)
-3. Explain decisions in plain language that customers trust
+3. Explain loan repayment strategies in plain language customers trust

 The LLM handles all three.
-Rules handle structured, clear-cut decisions like compliance tiers and audit logging.
+Rules handle structured decisions like compliance tiers and audit logging.

-**Q: Why does a 20-year-old student get LOW risk appetite?**

-Because the LLM reasons across ALL signals together — not just age.
-Zero income + education goal + low balance = low risk, regardless of age.
-This is the key difference from a rule engine.
+**Q: How does the Loan Optimizer Agent work?**

+It compares two strategies — Snowball (pay smallest loan first for motivation) and Avalanche (pay highest EMI first for maximum savings).
+The LLM picks the best one based on the customer's salary, outstanding amounts, and financial stress level, then generates a month-by-month budget breakdown.

+**Q: What if a customer has too many loans?**

+If EMI burden exceeds 50% of salary, the system immediately flags it as a financial emergency, blocks any investment recommendations, and instead suggests debt consolidation.
+The Loan Optimizer Agent takes priority over the Advisor Agent in this case.

 **Q: Is customer data safe?**

-The LLM only receives anonymized behavioral signals, not raw transactions.
+The LLM only receives anonymized behavioral signals — no raw account numbers or personal identifiers.
 All data stays within SBI's infrastructure.
 Customers can revoke access anytime from the consent dashboard.

 **Q: Can the AI lose my money?**

-No. The AI never touches the safety buffer (1.5× recurring expenses).
-It only works with the investable surplus.
-All investment actions require explicit customer approval before executing.
+No. The AI never recommends investments when EMIs are too high.
+It only works with the investable surplus after all EMIs and a 20% salary safety buffer are accounted for.
+All investment actions require explicit customer approval.

 **Q: How does it scale to 500M customers?**

-Event-driven architecture — agents only activate on financial triggers, not for every customer daily.
+Event-driven architecture — agents only activate on financial triggers.
 A lightweight rule filter processes all events first.
-Only high-signal events (idle balance >30 days, salary credited) trigger the LLM pipeline, reducing LLM calls by ~95%.
+Only high-signal events (idle balance >30 days, salary credited, EMI due) trigger the LLM pipeline, reducing LLM calls by ~95%.

 ---